akaedu/LGCB/book/bash_perm.md

 <div class="slide">
   <img src="/LGCB-assets/bash/perm_4.png" />
 </div>
-In reality of Linux, this was done by defining _file mode_ of a file.
+In the real world of Linux, this was done by defining _file mode_ of a file.
 If we do

     ls -l a.txt